futurice/windows-app-development-best-practices/README.md

 To create a new templated control select Project -> Add -> Add New Item -> Templated Control.
 This will add a new class that inherits from Control and sets the DefaultStyleKey in it's constructor, as well as adds an empty default style for the control into Generic.xaml file in your project.

-To avoid having to create a new control every time you just want to make a piece of XAML reusable, you can create a templated control that doesn't set the DefaultStyleKey and then just set the controls Style/Template to your reusable Style/Template when you instantiate the control.
+To avoid having to create a new control every time you just want to make a piece of XAML reusable, you can create a templated control that doesn't set the DefaultStyleKey and then just set the control's Style/Template to your reusable Style/Template when you instantiate the control.

 For example:
 ```XAML